Quasi-isometric rigidity of three manifold groups: Canonical splittings

 \subsubsection{Stabilizers and characteristic annulus decomposition}

 Next we will study the relations between the stabilizers of the sets that make up $V$ and the balanced annulus decomposition.
 We start with the cut points.

-\begin{lemma} Let $K$ be a minimally parabolic geometrically finite Kleinian group uniformizing a pared manifold $(M,P)$ with associated representation $\rho:\pi_1(M)\to K$.
-Let $B$ be the balanced annulus decomposition of $(M,P)$.
-If the limit set $\La_K$ is connected, then a point $c\in \Lambda_K$ is a cut point if and only if there is a component $P_i$ of $P$ and a solid torus or a thickened torus $W$ in $M\setminus B$ containing $P_i$ such that $c$ is the fixed point of a conjugate of $\rho(\pi_1(W))=\rho(\pi_1(P_i))$. \end{lemma}
+\begin{lemma} Let $K$ be a {torsion free} geometrically finite Kleinian group uniformizing a pared manifold $(M,P)$ with associated representation $\rho:\pi_1(M)\to K$. {Assume that $\Lambda_K$ is connected and} let $B$ be the balanced annulus decomposition of $(M,P)$.
+A point $c\in \Lambda_K$ is a cut point if and only if there is a component $P_i$ of $P$ and a solid torus or a thickened torus $W$ in $M\setminus B$ containing $P_i$ such that $c$ is the fixed point of a conjugate of $\rho(\pi_1(W))=\rho(\pi_1(P_i))$. \end{lemma}

-\Proof Let $c\in\La_K$ be a cut point.
-By Proposition \ref{prop:cutaccidental}, $c$ is stabilized by a parabolic subgroup $H<K$.
-Since $K$ uniformizes $(M,P)$ there is a component $P_i$ of $P$ such that $H$ is conjugate to $\rho(\pi_1(P))$.
-Also by Proposition \ref{prop:cutaccidental}, there is a non peripheral simple closed curve $\gamma\subset\partial M\setminus P$ such that $\rho(\gamma)\in H$ (up to conjugacy).
-Then $\gamma$ is homotopic in $M$ to a curve on $P_i$ and by the Annulus theorem \cite[IV.3.1]{jaco:shalen:seifert} there is an essential annulus joining $\gamma$ to $P_i$.
-It follows from the definition of $B$ that there is a solid torus or a thickened torus $W$ in $M\setminus B$ such that $H$ is conjugate to $\rho(\pi_1(W))$.
+{Notice that, by Fact \ref{fact:lambda connected}, $\partial M\setminus P$ is incompressible and we can use Theorem \ref{thm:charac annulus} to define the characteristic annulus decomposition and then the balanced annulus decomposition $B$.}